Energy efficiency and specific CO2 emissions

 Specific CO2 emissions are defined as emissions of CO2 per transport unit (passenger-km or tonne-km), specified by mode (road, rail, inland, maritime, air).

-CO2 emissions from new passengers cars are expressed in terms of grams of CO2 per kilometer.
-They are the experimental data measured in the vehicle type approval procedure.
+CO2 emissions from new passengers cars are expressed in grams of CO2 per km (g CO2/km).
+The data, which are experimental, are measured in the vehicle type approval procedure.

 Units

-For passenger transport, specific CO2 emissions are expressed in g per passenger-kilometre.
+For passenger transport, specific CO2 emissions are expressed in g per passenger-kilometre (g/pkm).

-For freight transport, specific CO2 emissions are expressed in g per tonne-kilometre.
+For freight transport, specific CO2 emissions are expressed in g per tonne-kilometre (g/tkm).

 Policy context and targets